d3cod3/EndtoEndEncryptedMailServer/README.md

 This is the end of another journey, we can enjoy it, ask ourselves if was worth the hours of work, and if we learned something, important or not, learning can only make us better.

-But before let's try a test, a comprehensive one about the spammyness of our mail server, plus a lot of info on how to improve the quality of the service, is (mail tester)[https://www.mail-tester.com/]; i'll let you try yours then, and here you have the result for my mail server, the one identically configured as the tutorial itself
+But before let's try a test, a comprehensive one about the spammyness of our mail server, plus a lot of info on how to improve the quality of the service, is [mail tester](https://www.mail-tester.com/), i'll let you try yours then, and here you have the result for my mail server, the one identically configured as the tutorial itself

 ![End-to-end (E2EE) Encrypted Email Server](https://github.com/d3cod3/EndtoEndEncryptedMailServer/blob/master/img/mail_score.jpg)